Innovatube/BananaStem/README.md

-# BananaStem ( previously Carbidsetup )
+# BananaStem

 Welcome to your new gem!
 In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
-Put your Ruby code in the file `lib/carbidsetup`.
+Put your Ruby code in the file .
 To experiment with that code, run `bin/console` for an interactive prompt.

 ## Installation in development mode